czi-catalystproject/hub-champion-training/episodes/administer_hub.md

 :::{grid-item}
 Objectives

-- control user access to your hub via GitHub Organisations and Teams
+- control user access to their hub via GitHub Organisations and Teams
-- select the appropriate server resources for your computational work (CPU, GPU, RAM)
+- select the appropriate server resources for their computational work (CPU, RAM)
 - stop and restart a server

 :::